-Additionally, as March 2023 was the "midway point" of the HCBS Spending Plan funding period, FSSA intentionally engaged in a detailed review of all contemplated activities to ensure alignment with ongoing agency priorities and community needs.
-In this process, FSSA reviewed the feasibility, budget, and prioritization of each initiative, affirming active progress and refining budget estimates for all Phase II activities described below.
+Similar to the process we followed in 2022 of reviewing all of the activities at the "midway point" of the HCBS Spending Plan funding period, FSSA has again undergone a detailed 2023 end of year review of all contemplated activities to ensure alignment with ongoing agency priorities and community needs.
+In this process, FSSA again reviewed the feasibility of each initiative, affirming active progress and refining budget estimates for all Phase II activities described below.
+We are close to finalizing the results of that review and aim to share a more detailed update in our next quarterly report.
+Additionally, FSSA reviewed the categorization of each activity in the Spending Plan priority areas in order to better organize our projects as we approach the PathWays go-live date of July 2024.